VictorFlikweert/iac_demo/README.md

 - Puppet (server with three agents installing `curl`)
 - Ansible using `ansible-pull` on three containers (`ansible-panelpc`, `ansible-qg-1`, `ansible-qg-2`)
 - Chef Infra Client (three local-mode clients matching the Ansible nodes)
-- Observability stack (Prometheus + Grafana scraping to watch the lab containers, node_exporter inside the Ansible and Salt nodes, salt-exporter via salt-api, and an Ansible callback pushing run metrics to Pushgateway)
+- Observability stack (Prometheus + Grafana scraping to watch the lab containers, node_exporter inside the Ansible and Salt nodes, Salt state beacons pushing state metrics to Pushgateway, and an Ansible callback pushing run metrics to Pushgateway)

 The compose file keeps configurations on the host so you can iterate quickly on states/manifests/playbooks/cookbooks without rebuilding containers.